CommandPost/FCPCafe/docs/update-guide.md

 If you're currently using **Final Cut Pro 10.6.8** on macOS Ventura or Sonoma, and don't use FxFactory's Trackers, then there are currently no major reported issues that would prevent you from updating.

+Motion templates with an applied **Align To** behavior also display an incorrect animation.

 {.compact}
 | Plugin                   | Known Issues                                                                                            |
 |--------------------------|---------------------------------------------------------------------------------------------------------|